 “Souvenir shopping can be as much about obtaining an item you want,” says Dave, from travel blog The Longest Way Home, “as it can be about gaining cultural insight, interacting and helping local people.”

 In an ideal world, demand from travelers wanting to support the communities while getting a memento of their trip should be the start of the supply train, and that’s often the case.
 However, with many shops and markets flooded with ubiquitous souvenirs that can be found anywhere in the world, supply often wins out.
 The result can be very little choice of genuine and unique souvenirs for travelers and a loss of income for those who are crafting culturally appropriate souvenirs locally.

 Always try and support local producers, makers and artisans.
 This way, you are giving back to the community that is supporting you on your travels, you will meet fascinating people and have more interesting stories to tell.

 “Our advice on shopping is always pretty much the same,” says Tony Carne from Urban Adventures.
-“Try to get as close to the source of production as you can, and you’ve got the chance to engage with artisan.
-It is through shopping that you, as a traveler can directly effect a positive, responsible tourism outcome.”
+“Try to get as close to the source of production as you can, and you’ve got the chance to engage with artisans.
+It is through shopping that you, as a traveler can directly affect a positive, responsible tourism outcome.”

 For some travelers, haggling and bartering might be unfamiliar, however, in many countries haggling is commonplace and expected.
 Bartering can help you understand a community and culture.
 Plus, you’ll have fun.